Faroe Islands Itinerary Suggestions for 3-9 Days (+Map & Practical Tips)

 Klaksvik, the fishing capital of the Faroes, is the biggest town of the Northern islands.
 In addition to its famous brewery, it also has all the facilities that you may need, including shops, restaurants, and also a few accommodations.
 It’s the best place to stay for exploring the Northern Islands.

 Accommodation: Stay in Klaksvik for 1 night.
-Accommodation here is very limited.
-We stayed at Eysturland Lodge.
+Accommodation here is VERY limited – it’s basically all private rentals.

 Day 5: Kalsoy Island